Skip to content

 # When you're done with the sandbox, you can remove it

-# The volume will persist even after the sandbox is removed
+# The volume persists after the sandbox is removed

 Deleting Volumes